 Authorise and capture payments

-This page describes how to authorise a customer's card for an amount, which will reserve the amount on the card for a few days.
-This page also describes how you can then capture an approved pre-authorisation to collect the funds or reverse it to release the funds.
+First you authorise the customer's card for an amount.
+The amount is secured on the card for a few days.
+Then you can capture the pre-authorisation to collect the funds or reverse it to release the funds.

 We recommend that you capture (or reverse) a pre-authorisation within 7 days.
 However, the cardholder's issuing bank decides how long to hold the funds.